mcneel/developer.rhino3d.com/content/en/guides/opennurbs/what-is-opennurbs/index.md

 - Area and mass property calculations
 - Other miscellaneous geometry calculations

 openNURBS is an open source toolkit for only reading and writing 3DM models.
 Our full-featured development platform is *Rhinoceros®*.
 All of the above features are found in the Rhino SDKs, the toolkit used to build plugins for Rhino.

 ## Who is funding the openNURBS Initiative and why?

 Robert McNeel & Associates.
-They feel that the 3D market is stifled because of the inability to reliably transfer 3D geometry between applications.
+We feel that the 3-D market is stifled because of the inability to reliably transfer 3-D geometry between applications.
 The problem is too big for us to solve alone.
 By funding the operating cost of openNURBS, others will get involved in the toolkit design and development.
 It will be a much cheaper and effective way to solve the problem.

 ## References